edLum/digi-off/google-tag-manager/plastics-cdf/README.md

 ### Implementation

-On user submitting the form, push to dataLayer the folloing data:
+On user submitting the form, push to dataLayer the following data:
 * value (dynamic - `giftAmountTracker`)
 * action (dynamic - `paymentMethod`)
 * category (static - "Once Off Donation")
 * label (static - "Plastics Crowdfunding")

+In the following table you will find the script implementing the process above:

 Action |  Script to use | Additional Info
 ------------ | ------------- | ---------------